jgscott/learnR/rxntime/rxntime.md

 However, I've always found R's basic `anova` table to be kind of hard to read.
 After all, how is a normal human being supposed to interpret sums of squares?
-The number are on a complete non-intuitive scale.
+The number are on a completely non-intuitive scale.

 So I coded up a different version of an ANOVA table, called `simple_anova`, which you can find on my website.
 The following code